paigo-tech/paigo-prometheus-sample/README.md

 # paigo-prometheus

-This repository contains an agent which is a specifically configured [prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) agent, and a deployment of [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
+This repository contains configuration for a [prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) agent to work with paigo, and a deployment of [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
 Following the below instructions you can deploy a paigo agent to a cluster.

-Please follow the tagging instructions here: https://docs.paigo.tech/measure-usage-and-collect-data/agent-based-method#required-tagging-schema
-In order to see usage appear in Paigo.

 ## Whats deployed with the chart